orhun/Picasso/README.md

 * Circuit Part List

-_Same as Sprut's Brenner except PIC16F77A, 20MHz osc., 22pF's and couple of LED's.
+_Same as Sprut's Brenner except PIC16F77A, 20MHz osc., 22pF's, pins and couple of LED's.
 So here is the c/p part list:_

 ```